Home

 Helios Circle CI Slack Status Download

 This project was created when there were no open source container orchestration frameworks.
-Since the advent of Kubernetes and other tools, we've stopped adding new features to helios and are now switching to other tools like Kubernetes.
-This project will no longer have new features or accept PRs for new features.
-We will continue to accept bug fixes, however.
+Since the advent of Kubernetes and other tools, we've stopped using helios at Spotify and have now switched to other tools like Kubernetes.
+This project will no longer accept PRs.

 Helios is a Docker orchestration platform for deploying and managing containers across an entire fleet of servers.
 Helios provides a HTTP API as well as a command-line client to interact with servers running your containers.
 It also keeps a history of events in your cluster including information such as deploys, restarts and version changes.